ddnne/notes/Finance/InvestmentTheory/Bond/CarryRoll.md

 For simplicity, we use the continuous cash flow.

-This formula represents the cash flows which consist the floating rate minus the fixed rate during the swap period $[t, T]$ discounted by the discount rate $r(t)$.
+This formula represents the cash flows, which consist of the floating rate minus the fixed rate during the swap period $[t, T]$ discounted by the discount rate $r(t)$.

 Next, we calculate the carry.
 The present value of the swap must be zero at time $t$ with the fixed rate $K(t, T)$.
 Therefore, we have